Akuli/jou/doc/loops.md

 ```

 See [the documentation on the `for` keyword](keywords.md#for)
-for more detais about how exactly `for` loops work.
+for more details about how exactly `for` loops work.

 ## Looping through a range of integers